tum-esi/wade/README.md

 Step 4: Navigate into the folder 'dist_electron' and install the application.
 After installing it you can start the application on your machine.

 ---
-## How to get started with development / open in dev mode
+## How to get started with development

 After cloning the repository and installing all node dependencies (see step 1 & 2) do not build the app (step 3) but run it in development mode instead.
 This allows for hot-reloads and shows you all potential errors.